distributedhorse/myHarpStart/README.md

 ## How to set up a Harp project using this boilerplate

-To use this enter following at command line (after reading the link above):
+To use this, `cd` to the folder where you want to *create* your project and enter the following iin Terminal (after reading the link above) – this will create a folder containing your project so you don't need to `mkdir` anything first:

+    sudo npm install -g harp
     harp init your-project-name --boilerplate i41/myHarpStart
+    harp server your-project-name -p 9000

+Then go to [localhost:9000](http://localhost:9000) and open up the project in your favourite text editor.

 ## Adding new styles and stylesheets